CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags-post-install-no-longer-supported.md

 ## Use above template to modify your cluster yaml to add cost allocation tags

 Cut and paste the lines that have !! comments and add them to your cluster yaml file.
-Note, these tags can not be updated using the pcluster command.
-Once the tags are set, they are used for the lifetime of the pcluster.
-To use new tags, you need to create new plcuster.

 ## Or - use the Listos Cost Allocation Yaml that is provided here (with the exception of the <account_id>)